 - Involvement in the child’s education, social, and extracurricular activities.

-- The parent who has been the primary care giver in the past and the ability to continue as the primary care giver.
+- The parent who has been the primary caregiver in the past and their ability to continue as the primary caregiver.

 - Substance abuse by either parent.